-Friday 1st April marked the beginning of Stress Awareness Month, which started back in 1992 to increase public awareness of both the causes and the cures for the modern stress epidemic.
+Saturday 1st April marked the beginning of Stress Awareness Month 2023.
+Stress Awareness Month started in 1992 to increase public awareness of both the causes and the cures for stress, including stress at work.

-According to data published by the Health and Safety Executive (HSE) in December 2021, work-related stress, depression or anxiety accounted for 50% of all work-related ill health in 2020/21.
+According to data published by the Health and Safety Executive (HSE) in November 2022, an estimated 17 million working days were lost due to work related stress, depression or anxiety in 2021/2022.
+This is over half of all working days lost due to work-related ill health.

-The rate of self-reported work-related stress is higher now than it was prior to the COVID-19 pandemic and, with so many uncertainties around the immediate future of the economy and the potential impact on businesses, that rate is perhaps likely to rise further.
+The rate of self-reported work-related stress remains higher now than it was prior to the COVID-19 pandemic and, with the present cost of living crisis and rising concerns about the future of the economy, that rate is perhaps likely to rise further.

 Stress Awareness Month should serve as a useful reminder for employers to reflect on how they manage work-related stress currently and whether any further steps can be taken to do so.

 Definition of stress

 Stress can be defined as an adverse reaction by someone to excessive pressures or other demands placed on them.
 A certain amount of pressure in work can keep staff motivated and give them a sense of ambition.
 However, if staff become over-loaded by undue pressures and demands placed on them at work, they can become stressed.
 Other work-related causes of stress are interpersonal conflict, organisational change, poor communication and lack of clarity as to an individual’s role in the organisation.